How to plan your perfect 2018 Fishing with us

 Sturgeon fishing on the Fraser River has become very very popular.
 Giant fish that fight like nothing you could imagine!
 Crazy jumps, screaming runs that go 300 meters and more, and then the burn of the ‘down n dirty’ battle.
 This is why some of our guests have fought fish over 2 hours and say things like “this is not possible for a fish to fight this hard”.
 If you want the thrill of this world class fishery then go with our team of licensed expert guides and you will never wish you were on another boat.

-Book your multi day package before they sell out!
+Book your multi day package for the March to November peak season before they sell out!

 Peak times you can’t miss out on: